-The Crown and Council are committed to fast-tracking the process of designing and building Te Kaha, Canterbury's Multi-Use Arena.
+The Crown and Council are committed to fast-tracking the process of designing and building a new state-of-the-art stadium for Canterbury.

 On 12 August 2021 the Christchurch City Council approved for the Canterbury Multi-Use Arena to house 30,000 seats (and a minimum 36,000 full capacity in concert mode) and have a U-shaped level 1 concourse with a 'stage pocket' located at the northern end of the arena.